dev-lou/Cict-Store/README.md

 Add CI (GitHub Actions) to run `composer test`, style checks, and a secret scanning job as part of PR checks.

+> NOTE: Active PHPUnit tests were archived to `archived-tests/`.
+Ad-hoc `scripts/test_*.php` were renamed to `*.example.php` to discourage committing real credentials — copy the example, set env vars, then run.

 ---